francoiskroll/FramebyFrame/README.md

 [1]: https://twitter.com/francois_kroll

-> —"_I do not know anything about R so this package is not for me._".
+> —_I do not know anything about R so this package is not for me._
 I wrote everything with that in mind, I promise.
 The amount of R (or any coding language) you need to know in order to run a complete analysis is minuscule, and I wrote it all in section **R basics** below.

 ___